The Lower Merion Soccer Club is the result of the merger of four small soccer

 players attending along with many of their parents.
 The players, now 30 years of age came from all over the USA.

-The Reunion was held at the Boathouse in Conshohocken, followed by a reunion indoor game three days later.
+The Reunion was held at The Boathouse in Conshohocken, followed by a reunion indoor game three days later.
 In 1990,

 the Gorillas became the first LMSC team to win the indoor and outdoor state championship in the same year.